crate/crate-operator/docs/source/testing.rst

 Testing
 =======

-Testing the *CrateDB Kubernetes Operator* comes at two levels.
-There are unittests that run without a Kubernetes cluster, and there are integration and end-to-end style tests which require a Kubernetes cluster to run.
+Testing the CrateDB Kubernetes Operator is possible at two levels.
+There are unit tests that run without a Kubernetes cluster, and there are integration and end-to-end style tests that do require a Kubernetes cluster to run.

 To run either set of tests, one needs to first install the operator and its test dependencies.
-This is typically done inside a Python virtual environemnt:
+This is typically done inside a Python virtual environment:

 .. code-block:: console